 Do not use trust funds for personal expenses.
 The trustee can only use trust funds to pay the legitimate expenses of the trust, taxes and legal fees.

 Do not distribute any property without getting signed releases from beneficiaries.
 Once the trustee collects the assets of the trust and pays out its debts, it’s time for the trustee or administrator of a New York trust to disburse the funds to the beneficiaries.
 But before the trustee does that, it is important to get a written release from the beneficiaries.
 The release states that the beneficiaries are satisfied with what they are getting and are never going to sue the trustee.
 The best release comes with an informal accounting, which provides a summary of what property went into the trusts, what the expenses were, and what is the share of inheritance for each beneficiary.

 Having your New York trust lawyer get a release from beneficiaries is especially crucial when the trustee is one of the beneficiaries.
 For example, if the trustee is transferring a share of the decedent’s business, house, or other property to themselves, the trustee should obtain a written release from the beneficiaries, or at least get them to approve it in writing, to avoid the possibility of the authorized transfer being misconstrued as self-dealing or commingling of funds.

 If you feel things like “my family stole my inheritance,” or “my inheritance is being stolen,” it’s time to speak to an attorney.

 Whether you are a beneficiary and you are claiming that the trustee is stealing from the trust or if you are a trustee and you insist that the transfer of money or property was proper, we at the Law Offices of Albert Goodwin are here for you.
 You can send us an email at [email protected] or call us at 1-800-600-8267.
-We have offices in New York and Florida.
+We have offices in New York, NY, Queens, NY and Brooklyn, NY.